takelley1/linux-notes/bigbang.md

   - Describe the fluxcd pods and verify they have the `HTTPS_PROXY` env vars.
 <br><br>
 - Issue: Cannot reach a cluster service endpoint from INSIDE the cluster.
-- Symptoms: TCP connection refused
+- Symptoms: TCP connection refused.
 - Fix:
   - Is the service up and healthy?
 Does it have endpoints?
 Are the pods healthy?
   - Check NetworkPolicies.
 Is any NetworkPolicy targeting the source or destination pod?
 If so, make sure another policy allows the traffic.